SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 3 - QC and Trimming/README.md

 FastQC evaluates sequences data for a variety of common problems and helps point the user towards areas of concern for subsequent trimming.

 Create and submit a FastQC job for each of your fastq or fastq.gz read files.
-A generic fastqc job can be found here: [FastQC.job](https://github.com/SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/blob/main/job_files/fastqc.job).
+A generic fastqc job to run on your raw reads can be found here: [FastQC_raw.job](https://raw.githubusercontent.com/SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/main/job_files/fastqc_raw.job).

 Download your FastqQC results using Filezilla and open the .html files in your browser.